A Brief History of The Bredgar & Wormshill Light Railway

 By the late 1980s the railway had grown out of all recognition.
 A sizable new locomotive and stock shed with a turntable replaced the original structure.
 Warren Wood station had been completely rebuilt and a new station deep in the woods had been added.

 The selection of locomotives brought to Bredgar has expanded and now represents narrow gauge systems from many parts of the world.

 As our railway developed, complementary attractions were added: traction engines, a steam roller, vintage cars, miniature locos and a model railway.
 All have historical significance and a unique appeal.

 The main objective of the railway is the preservation of steam locomotives in a form which enables railway enthusiasts, the general public and children to appreciate how important this type of energy was to industry for over 100 years.
 For obvious reasons the locomotives cannot be shown undertaking the industrial duties for which they were built but all have been restored to their original specifications and are run as part of small goods or passenger trains.
 To this end the passenger coaches have a period look and the collection of goods vehicles is varied.
 Warren Woods Station is situated near the main Hollingbourne to Sittingbourne road, about a mile south of Bredgar village.
 The station is the headquarters of the railway where the workshops, locomotive shed, tearoom and toilets are situated.

 Many of the original group of friends are still responsible for the railway and other attractions.
 We hope their enthusiasm, skill and dedication provide you with an enjoyable day out.

-For a more in dept possible history read more here
+For a more in depth possible history read more here